heig-vd-dai-course/heig-vd-dai-course/12.01-http-and-curl/01-course-material/README.md

 With HTTP, the clients and servers can use HTTP sessions.
 There are many ways to implement HTTP sessions.
 Here are two of them:

-- Using a query parameter
+1. Using a query parameter.
-- Using a cookie
+2. Using a cookie.

 #### HTTP sessions using a query parameter